jazzij/powertoken/background/README.md

 In the `users` table of the database:
 * Makes sure all user fields are complete, and removes incomplete profiles.
 * Makes sure all WEconnect and Fitbit access tokens are unexpired.
+* Makes sure all users have at least 5 Day records in the database, and adds empty Day records if needed.

 In the `activities` table:
 * If any users have been removed from the database, deletes their activity records.
 * Removes any expired activities.
 * If users have added or updated activities, adds those to the database.

+In the `days` table:
+* Populates each user's Day record for today.

 In the `logs` table:
 * If any users have been removed from the database, deletes their logs.